 It is also very important to track your lifestyle activity for UTIs.
 If you are sexually active, you can keep track of when you engage in activities in the diary section of the app.
-This could also be important if you end up developing UTIs, as to alert others of the potential that they came in contact with potentially infectious diseases.
+This could also be important if you end up developing UTIs or sexually transmitted infections, as to alert others of the potential that they came in contact with potentially infectious diseases.

 Additionally, if you are treated with antibiotics, you can keep track of your antimicrobial treatment on the app.
 The CareClinic app has a dedicated section for individuals to enter their medications and will give daily reminders for individuals to take them.